bertl4398/MiGBox/README.md

 You can also run MiGBox from the console, see the `--help` option for additional arguments.

-  `migbox`         runs the graphical user interface, same as `migbox gui`
+  -`migbox`         runs the graphical user interface, same as -`migbox gui`
-  `migbox cli`     runs the command line interface `migbox server`  runs the MiGBox SFTP server
+  -`migbox cli`     runs the command line interface -`migbox server`  runs the MiGBox SFTP server

 Requirements
 ------------